Perry Players Community Theatre is located in the beautiful historic downtown section of Perry, Georgia.

 Making your membership decision provides Perry Players Community Theatre with operating funds at the beginning of our new season in September.
 Your season membership will help Perry Players defray building maintenance and utility costs as well as the up front expenses of mounting or putting on shows.

 The Perry Players Board of Governors would like to thank you for your support of Community Theatre and of Perry Players.
 We are offering you a terrific year of must-see plays for the 2016-2017 season.

 |Groups of 10 or more - Please call the Theatre|

-Please note this production is not included in the Season, Patron and Grand Patron tickets
+** Please note that MARY POPPINS is not included in the Season, Patron and Grand Patron tickets.

 In this transcendently powerful new adaptation by Wendy Kesselman, Anne Frank emerges from history a living, lyrical, intensely gifted young girl, who confronts her rapidly changing life and the increasing horror of her time with astonishing honesty, wit, and determination.
 An impassioned drama about the lives of eight people hiding from the Nazis in a concealed storage attic, THE DIARY OF ANNE FRANK captures the claustrophobic realities of their daily existence—their fear, their hope, their laughter, their grief.
 Each day of these two dark years, Anne's voice shines through: "When I write I shake off all my cares.
 But I want to achieve more than that.
 I want to be useful and bring enjoyment to all people, even those I've never met.
 I want to go on living even after my death!"
 This is a new adaptation for a new generation.